dinakajoy/pixel-art-maker-app/README.md

 Open with live server or open index.html file in your browser

 ## Usage
-Enter the number of columns and width you desire to use to create your colorful grid patterns Select color by clicking on the default black color panel Start creating grids by clicking in the cells till desired pattern is created You can click 'Reload' to refresh page
+Enter the number of columns and width you desire to use to create your colorful grid patterns
+Select color by clicking on the default black color panel
+Start creating grids by clicking in the cells till desired pattern is created
+You can click 'Clear' to clear all colors
+You can click 'Reload' to refresh page

 ## Built With
 * HTML - For the markup